 Why didn’t I test them all, you ask?
 Not enough bugs, for two summers in a row, for real.
-(I still managed to pull off the natural insect repellent review by the skin of my teeth, though!
+(I still managed to pull off the natural bug spray review by the skin of my teeth, though!
 Check it out for good options to purchase.)

 From what I understand, though, each person’s body chemistry is going to have a serious effect on how well a given bug repellent formula will work for preventing mosquito, tick or other bug bites anyway, so maybe you just have to try them yourself.

 I’m indebted to the KS Facebook community for helping me put this awesome list together! (photo source)

 - Rely on essential oils and mix with half apple cider vinegar and half witch hazel for application

 - Which essential oils?

 - UPDATE: oregano is good to prevent tick bites, according to the comments